scalation/scalation_kernel/README.rst

 Using ScalaTion Kernel
 ----------------------

-The *New* menu in Jupyter should show an option to create a ScalaTion notebook using the installed kernel.
+The dropdown menu in Jupyter labeled **New** should show an option to create a ScalaTion notebook using the installed kernel.

 A `User
 Guide <https://github.com/scalation/scalation_kernel/blob/master/docs/USER.md>`__